Quantock Hills, late November 1847

 Lady Carew arrived at the scene, stopping beside the upset horse, placing a hand on its mane.
 “What were you thinking, Henry?
 My word!” she barked, red faced, and seemed to be trembling all over.

 “Lady Kate, please, I beg you,” Henry said forcefully, ignoring his sister-in-law.
 “Do not add to my shame by soiling your clothes.
 I… I couldn’t bare it.
-There is nothing that can be done for me… but do not allow this folly to anyway spoil your day.”
+There is nothing that can be done for me… but do not allow this folly in any way spoil your day.”

 “But are you hurt?
 Yes, you are hurt.
 You’re bleeding.”
 Kate stood at the edge of the mud.
 “We must get you home.”